openstack-archive/coats/README.md

 ![foxreplace-os-logs](https://s3.sbarnea.com/ss/181001-Mozilla_Firefox_.png)

-After you install Firefox extension you can either do an one-time import of the configuration from <https://raw.githubusercontent.com/ssbarnea/coats/master/coats/FoxReplace.json>
+After you install Firefox extension you can either do an one-time import of the configuration from <https://raw.githubusercontent.com/openstack/coats/master/coats/FoxReplace.json>
 or configure it to re-download it when it changes.

+## Contributing

+Before you raise a CR, please run "tox" locally to do a minimal set of linting and hopefully more in the future.